Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

-To estimate the Askaryan event rate expected from impacting air shower cores, we follow the Monte Carlo approach of Ref.~\cite{coleman2024iniceaskaryanemissionair}.
-We use a parameterized Askaryan emission model \cite{ARZ} for neutrino-induced in-ice cascades to efficiently simulate a large number of impacting shower-core-like events and weight them by the CR flux at the ice surface.
+\textsl{Askaryan event rate}--- To estimate the Askaryan event rate expected from impacting air shower cores, we follow the Monte Carlo approach of Ref.~\cite{coleman2024iniceaskaryanemissionair}.
+We use a parametrized Askaryan emission model \cite{ARZ} for neutrino-induced in-ice cascades to efficiently simulate a large number of impacting shower-core-like events and weight them by the CR flux at the ice surface.
 This approach incorporates a realistic ice refractive index profile and reproduces the Cherenkov-like angular emission pattern and radial polarization, thereby modeling the radiation arrival direction and polarization observables.
-However, the simulated neutrino-induced cascades do not accurately predict the emission strengths of CR-induced in-ice cascades due to unaccounted-for differences in the charge-excess profile.
-We approximate these effects by a signal amplitude scale factor determined through comparisons with microscopic simulations of impacting shower cores~\cite{coleman2024iniceaskaryanemissionair}.
-As a result, absolute yield estimates carry sizable uncertainties and signal shape observables are not reliably predicted.
-We therefore do not attempt to use the simulated LDA score, but equivalently model the analysis selection threshold in terms of the signal-to-noise ratio (SNR) \footnote{The per-antenna signal-to-noise ratio is defined as the ratio of the peak-to-peak signal amplitude and the noise RMS amplitude.} by requiring SNR $>$ 4.6.
-This cut value is estimated from impulsive near-threshold data events~\cite{supmat-arxiv}.
+However, the simulated neutrino-induced cascades do not accurately predict the emission strengths of CR-induced \mbox{in-ice} cascades due to unaccounted-for differences in the charge-excess profile.
+We approximate this effect by an amplitude scale factor determined through comparisons with microscopic simulations of impacting shower cores~\cite{coleman2024iniceaskaryanemissionair}.
+As a result, absolute yield estimates carry sizable uncertainties, and signal shape observables are not reliably predicted.
+Therefore, we do not attempt to use the simulated LDA score but equivalently model the analysis selection threshold in terms of the signal-to-noise ratio (SNR) averaged over all phased array antennas, where the per-antenna SNR is defined as the ratio of the peak-to-peak signal amplitude and twice the thermal noise rms amplitude.
+We use a cut value of SNR $>$ 4.6, estimated from impulsive near-threshold events.
 We predict a rate of 8--34\,yr$^{-1}$, consistent with the observed rate and prior calculations \cite{coleman2024iniceaskaryanemissionair}.
+Accounting for energy losses in the atmosphere, the primary CR energy of the passing events is estimated to be of order $10^{17}$\,eV, cf.~Fig.~S14 in Supplemental Material \cite{supmat-arxiv}.